 Urgent means that you need to react fast to things happening, for instance, an incoming chat message or quickly muting the music.
 Frequent is self explanatory.

-There are some drawbacks using desktop apps, too.
+There are of course some drawbacks using desktop apps, too.
 You need to install the app, and keep it updated.
-If the app is distributed through the App Store, updating becomes easy since it is automated for you.
+But if the app is distributed through the App Store, updating becomes easy since it is automated for you.

 Having great control over notifications is important.
-For instance, getting your notifications through Slack will give you a chronological feed of all what happened.
+For instance, getting your notifications through Slack will give you a chronological feed of all that happened.
 You won’t miss anything, but the data is not structured so that it is easy to understand what you missed.
-The Asana “Inbox” does a better job at structuring and displaying this data and giving you control on what you should be notified about.
-Jira Cloud’s mobile app is also heading in the right direction with the ability for me to manage the notifications I missed with “Mark as Read” or “Clear”.
+The Asana “inbox” does a better job at structuring and displaying this data and giving you control over what you should be notified about.
+Jira Cloud’s mobile app is also heading in the right direction with the ability for me to manage the notifications I missed with “mark as read” or “clear.”

 But also being able to access external information related to a ticket is very valuable for a developer.
 For instance, having all sentry.io’s crash information directly in the ticket, or all information on the commits and pull requests right from there simplifies the developer’s understanding of tickets.
 That’s why deep integration with the other tools is so important for a project management tool.